rust-gamedev/rust-gamedev.github.io/content/news/022/index.md

 ### [State of Rust in Unreal Engine][rust_in_unreal]

 [This Reddit post][rust_in_unreal] discusses the current state of using Rust in the Unreal Engine.
-It concluedes that although there are several ways that Rust could interact with the engine, all are still forced to use C++ to bootstrap these operations.
+It concludes that although there are several ways that Rust could interact with the engine, all are still forced to use C++ to bootstrap these operations.